alexiaperezv/alexiaperezv/README.md

 - 👋 Hi, I’m @alexiaperezv
 - 👀 I’m interested in computer engineering & cybersecurity
-- 🌱 I’m currently learning software development, cybersecurity & AI/ML basics
+- 🌱 I’m currently interested in software development, cybersecurity & AI/ML
 - 💞️ I’m looking to collaborate on any projects that will allow me to expand or improve my skillset!
 - 📫 How to reach me: https://www.linkedin.com/in/alexia-perezv/
 - "Aggies do not lie, cheat, steal, or tolerate those who do."